ethereum-optimism/community-hub/src/docs/contribute/contribution-path/govNERDs.md

 ### Required Context

-- All context from the wannabe role.
+- All context from the `wannabe-govNERDs` role.
 - Deepening understanding of how grants work, where people can apply, RetroFunding and associated applications and scope.
 - Deeply understanding proposal life cycles, templates, and proposal types.
 - If specialising, going into the history of that specialty, previous changes and reasoning.